 Mahalo to the authors who have submitted an abstract.
 Over 200 abstracts were received for consideration this year.

-Authors will be notified of their acceptance by May 1, 2018.
+Authors will be notified of their acceptance the week of May 7, 2018.

 Technical Paper Outline and Transfer of Copyright Agreement